philbull/non-redundant-pipeline/README.md

 	* Then run the diffuse simulations (NR_WHICH="diffuse" in `set_run`).
 2. Run the other catalogues.

 Because of the way things are parallelized, the point source and diffuse simulations cannot be done in a single ILIFU job.
-That is the reason for the separation of points a. and b.
+That is the reason for the separation.
 The diffuse simulation will load data created by the point source simulation.
 Run the point source sims, then change NR_WHICH to diffuse, and run the diffuse sims.

 The output will be in the place you specified as NR_OUTPUT_ROOT in `set_run`.